DFHack/dfhack/docs/Lua API.rst

 :visible: Specifies that the view should be painted.
 :active: Specifies that the view should receive events, if also visible.
 :view_id: Specifies an identifier to easily identify the view among subviews.
-          This is reserved for implementation of top-level views, and should not be used by widgets for their internal subviews.
+          This is reserved for use by script writers and should not be set by library widgets for their internal subviews.
+:on_focus: Called when the view gains keyboard focus; see ``setFocus()`` below.
+:on_unfocus: Called when the view loses keyboard focus.

 It also always has the following fields:

 :subviews: Contains a table of all subviews.
 The sequence part of the
            table is used for iteration.
-In addition, subviews are also indexed under their *view_id*, if any; see ``addviews()`` below.
+In addition, subviews are also indexed under their ``view_id``, if any; see ``addviews()`` below.
+:parent_view: A reference to the parent view.
+This field is ``nil`` until the
+              view is added as a subview to another view with ``addviews()``.
+:focus_group: The list of widgets in a hierarchy.
+This table is unique and empty
+              when a view is initialized, but is replaced by a shared table when the view is added to a parent via ``addviews()``.
+If a view in the focus group has keyboard focus, that widget can be accessed via ``focus_group.cur``.
+:focus: A boolean indicating whether the view currently has keyboard focus.

 These fields are computed by the layout process: